byte-chan/ggxtool/README.md

 So far, this tool is known to be compatible with archives for the following games:
 -	Mamorukun Curse!
 (PS3) (NPUB30934, version 1.01)
 -	Mamoru-kun wa Norowarete Shimatta!
 (Xbox 360) (GR-2038)
--	Strike Witches: Hakugin no Tsubasa (Xbox 360) (CF-2003)
+-	Strike Witches: Hakugin no Tsubasa (Xbox 360) (CF-2003) (see also [Data Crystal notes][DataCrystal])

 ## Acknowledgements

 This tool supports the GGX archive format, created by Osamu Chadani of Gulti Co., Ltd. (now Kayac Akiba Studio Co., Ltd.) in 2007.

-For compression and decompression of archived files, this tool uses a C# adaptation of the byte pair encoding (BPE) algorithm described and implemented by Philip Gage in ["A New Algorithm for Data Compression"][1].
+For compression and decompression of archived files, this tool uses a C# adaptation of the byte pair encoding (BPE) algorithm described and implemented by Philip Gage in ["A New Algorithm for Data Compression"][Gage].

+A recently-created [Python implementation][ggx.py] by @dakrk uncovered an edge case in the XOR algorithm for uncompressed files, documented below.

 ## Using ggxtool

 The following operations are supported by ggxtool:
 -	adding files to archives: `ggxtool a <archive> [files...]`
-	-	with no files specified, ggxtool repacks the archive, sometimes achieving a slightly better compression ratio
+	-	with no files specified, ggxtool repacks the archive, but without recompressing any files
 -	deleting files from archives: `ggxtool d <archive> [files...]`
 -	listing files in archives: `ggxtool l <archive> [files...]`
 	-	with no files specified, all files are listed